 We were only able to relax and breathe while waiting for our flight from Tbilisi to Tel Aviv.
 It was already possible to talk normally there.
-In Donetsk, where we spent 5 or 6 days, the posters hung everywhere: “In case of detection of suspicious persons, conversations, etc., call the MGB hotline.”
-In the hostel where we were placed, were the DPR officers.
-In order to talk, my mother and I used to go out to the embankment or we would whisper with the TV on.
+In Donetsk, where we spent 5 or 6 days, the posters hung everywhere: “In case you come across any suspicious persons or conversations, etc., call the MGB hotline.”
+In the hostel where we were placed, there were DPR officers.
+In order to talk, my mother and I would go out to the embankment or whisper with the TV on.

 Mom is still dealing with the consequences of the blast injury.
-A fragment of a mine hit her head, there was a large hematoma, and her ears were bleeding for several days.
+A fragment of a mortar shell hit her head.
+There was a large hematoma, and her ears were bleeding for several days.
 She still has seizures.

 Emotionally, it's hard, too.
-There are people who chose to stay in Ukraine, protect it, volunteer, and we are far away and there is nothing we can do.
+There are people who chose to stay in Ukraine, protect it and volunteer, and we are far away and there is nothing we can do.
 Because we need help ourselves.
-We went with just two backpacks and two shopping bags, in what we were wearing, so to speak.
+We went with just two backpacks and two shopping bags, and the clothes on our backs, so to speak.

 In the Russian field kitchen, they gave out swill.
 Even pigs aren’t fed like that